temporalio/documentation/docs/java-implementing-workflows.md

 ## Calling Activities Asynchronously

-Sometimes workflows need to perform certain operations in parallel.
+Sometimes Workflows need to perform certain operations in parallel.
 The `Async` class static methods allow you to invoke any activity asynchronously.
 The calls return a `Promise` result immediately.
 `Promise` is similar to both Java `Future` and `CompletionStage`.
 The `Promise` `get` blocks until a result is available.
 It also exposes the `thenApply` and `handle` methods.
 See the `Promise` JavaDoc for technical details about differences with `Future`.